 3. Get the team on board with a CRM.

 Step one: Invest in a customer relationship management (CRM) tool.
 Step two: Actually use it.
 A CRM helps you organize your contacts, track your leads and ultimately close sales.
 But small businesses owners say the biggest pain point of a CRM is adopting the system.
-Check out our Small Business Field Guide to Accelerating CRM Adoption for tips on encouraging your team to embrace the software.

 4. Recover your lost leads.

 When a prospect disappears during your sales process, you might declare the lead to be a dead-end.
 But did you initially respond to the lead within five minutes?
 Follow up a dozen times?
 Keep in touch over the next year?
 If the answer is “no,” maybe your lead isn’t dead—only lost.
-Get on the case with the help of our Lost Lead Road Map.

 5. Improve your post-sale follow-up.